Aden-Q/2D-bin-packing/README.txt

 We love you!! ~*^o^*~

-Note: that the executable file is in "TexturePacking Realease" directory.
+Note: The executable file is in directory "TexturePacking Realease".
 This is a nonformal README file written by my group member.
-I decide to rewrite it later but now at present(partly because my laziness).
+I decide to rewrite it later but no at present(partly because my laziness).